jgm/cmark-hs/README.md

 This package provides Haskell bindings for [libcmark], the reference parser for [CommonMark], a fully specified variant of Markdown.
-It includes sources for [libcmark] (version 0.18.1) and does not require prior installation of the C library.
+It includes sources for [libcmark] (as of commit 8a04d10, implementing version 0.18 of the spec) and does not require prior installation of the C library.

 cmark provides the following advantages over existing Markdown libraries for Haskell: